GreystoneUK/EnvChanter/README.md

 ## Inspiration

-This project was inspired by [envilder](https://github.com/macalbert/envilder), a TypeScript-based tool with similar functionality.
+This project was inspired by [envilder](https://github.com/macalbert/envilder), a TypeScript-based tool.
 EnvChanter provides a Go implementation with cross-platform binaries.

 ## Features